AshelynAllred/Data-Analysis-Project-1/README.md

   -There were multiple crime codes possible for a given incident

   -Crimes were listed in descending order of severity, so we are only looking at the ‘main’ crime
+* Analysis was done within the years of 2020 to 2022

+  -Data existed from 2023, but we excluded it from our scope

+  -We wanted full years only

+# A Look Inside the Files

 The main notebook can be found above titled: main.ipynb

 The "Resources" file contains:
-* Sliced CSV files taken from the original dataset due to the file being too latge for GitHug's file size limit
+* Sliced CSV files taken from the original dataset due to the file being too latge for GitHub's file size limit
 * Saved config files from the main.ipynb
 * Documenation the provides additional information on how to breakdown codes from the original dataset.